Amazon Elastic File System – Shared File Storage for Amazon EC2

 Let’s take a quick look at the AWS storage portfolio.
 We currently offer:

-- Amazon Simple Storage Service (S3) for object storage, presented as buckets of objects and accessible over the Internet using URLs or APIs.
+- Amazon Simple Storage Service (Amazon S3) for object storage, presented as buckets of objects and accessible over the Internet using URLs or APIs.

-- Amazon Elastic Block Store (EBS) for SAN-style block storage, presented as disk volumes that can be attached to one Amazon Elastic Compute Cloud (EC2) instance at a time.
+- Amazon Elastic Block Store (EBS) for SAN-style block storage, presented as disk volumes that can be attached to one Amazon Elastic Compute Cloud (Amazon EC2) instance at a time.

 - Amazon Glacier for archival storage, in the form of vaults of objects, available for infrequent access via APIs over the Internet.

-Today we are introducing Amazon Elastic File System, our newest storage service.
+Today we are introducing Amazon Elastic File System (Amazon EFS), our newest storage service.
 It provides multiple EC2 instances with low-latency, shared access to a fully-managed file system via the popular NFSv4 protocol, and is designed to perform well for a wide variety of workloads, with the ability to scale to thousands of concurrent connections.

 We expect to see EFS used for content repositories, development environments, web server farms, home directories, and Big Data applications, to name just a few.
 If you’ve got the files, we’ve got the storage!